-Our Mental Health and Money Advice Service have produced information about the impact of coronavirus on mental health and money.
+Our Mental Health and Money Advice Service have produced information on this.
+You can read it by clicking here:

 The Mental Health Act can be used to detain people in hospital.
 This only happens if someone with a mental disorder is very unwell and they need to be in hospital to keep them or others safe.

-Look around at the people you know.
-Most people's behaviour has changed since the coronavirus crisis started.
-Most people believe that the coronavirus is dangerous, so they are sticking to the rules the government have made.
+Most people believe that coronavirus is a contagious virus that can lead to illness, which can be serious.
+And they are following the laws and guidance that the government have made.
 The police have been given powers to make sure people stick to the rules.
-This isn't because they are watching you, but because people are worried about the virus spreading and making people very unwell.
+This isn’t because they are watching you specifically, but because people are worried about the virus spreading and making people very unwell.

 Try speaking to someone who cares for you.
 A family member or friend.
-They may not always believe what you are saying but they will always have your best interests in mind.
+They may not always agree with what you are saying but they will usually have your best interests in mind.

 If you are feeling particularly distressed by your thoughts it may help you to contact an NHS Early Intervention Team.
-These are medical professionals who help people who have paranoid thoughts about things like the government and the police.
+These are medical professionals who help people who have distressing thoughts and beliefs about things like the government and the police.
 You can find their contact details by doing an internet search for NHS Early Intervention Teams in your area.
 Or you could call your GP or NHS 111 to help you.